Soppressata: A Guide to This Flavorful Italian Salami

 How Should Soppressata Be Stored?

-Proper storage is essential to preserve the flavor and quality of soppressata.
+Proper storage is essential to preserve the flavor and quality.
 For unopened soppressata, follow the packaging instructions carefully.
 Typically, you can store it in a cool, dry place, such as a pantry, or in the refrigerator to maintain its freshness.

 Once opened, take extra steps to ensure it stays flavorful.
 Wrap the salami tightly in plastic wrap, parchment paper, or even aluminum foil to prevent air exposure, which can dry it out or lead to spoilage.
 Always refrigerate opened it and aim to consume it within a few weeks for the best taste and texture.
 If you want to extend its shelf life further, consider slicing and freezing portions, but remember that freezing may slightly alter its texture.